How to Avoid K-POP Photocard Scams on Twitter (Based on Real Scam Cases)

 4. If Verification Is Stressful, Use a Korean Proxy Agent

 For international buyers, language barriers and unfamiliar systems make scams easier.
+If you want to avoid:

-direct bank transfers
+Direct bank transfers

-fake escrow links
+Fake escrow links

 Twitter DM manipulation

-use a professional Korean proxy.
+Consider using a professional Korean proxy.

 Why Allthatsales K-Proxy Agent Is Different